nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_MODEL_PROPERTY.md

 # Client Side
 ## Event Manager Methods

-In the event provider, create the functions to be invoked when the current gamer wants to join or leave a specific event.
+In the event manager, create the functions to be invoked when the current gamer wants to join or leave a specific event.
 This request has everything the server needs to remove the relationship.

 1. The event via the `eventId` parameter
 1. The user via the `Authorization` token